-The Board has long recognized the need for more advanced training for chief deputies and veteran deputies in supervisory positions.
-During 2014, the Board, through its continuing education training delivery contractor, Temple University, provided supervisory training to 66 supervisory deputies.
-A Basic Supervisory Skills course and three Advanced Supervisory courses were offered, all including Legal Updates.
+The Board has long recognized the need for more advanced training for sheriffs, chief deputies and veteran deputies in supervisory positions.
+During 2015, the Board, through its continuing education training delivery contractor, Temple University, provided basic supervisory training to nine sheriffs and supervisory deputies.